KNKalinin/hotel-cancellations-lstm/README.md

-# Predicting Weekly Hotel Cancellations with an LSTM Network
+# Predicting Weekly Hotel Cancellations with an LSTM Network: Part 3

 As I discussed in a [previous post](https://www.michael-grogan.com/hotel-cancellations/), hotel cancellations can be problematic for businesses in the industry - cancellations lead to lost revenue, and this can also cause difficulty in coordinating bookings and adjusting revenue management practices.